I had suffered four miscarriages prior to getting pregnant with Callie. So to have her, was truly amazing. I called her our “miracle baby”.

-Thursday she was still doing okay.
+On Thursday she was still doing okay.
 She was alert and would smile.
 She kept sticking her feet up in the air so we could rub them for her… oh how she LOVED to have her feet rubbed!!
 So cute.

-They also wanted to insert a PICC line into her arm for giving her fluids.?I gave my consent and they did these things.
-They finished up around 7 pm that Friday.
+They also wanted to insert a PICC line into her arm for giving her fluids.
+I gave my consent and they did these things.
+They finished up around 7pm that Friday.
 We went back into her room to be by her side.
 Granted she was sedated, but she still had her spunky personality.
 She would still smile from time to time and she knew we were there.
 She’d even “smile” with her eyes when we’d rub her head.
 She was amazing.

 Every nurse on the floor came rushing into Callie’s room, and we knew it wasn’t good.
 We called our parents to come up and be with us.
-We still at this point, didn’t think we’d lose her.
+Still, at this point, we didn’t think we’d lose her.

 The resident doctor came to us and told us “it’s not good” in a cold bitter tone.
 Not overly comforting.
 A short while later our families joined us and then a Chaplain from the hospital came up to talk to us.
 She claimed she speaks with families during good and bad times and at that point we knew it wasn’t going to be anything good.

-We wondered, however, where she got it from?
+We wondered, however, where she got it from.
 She was only five weeks old and never went anywhere except to see her doctor.
 Could she have caught it while in NICU for 12 days after her birth?
-They say it takes 7 to 21 days to incubate before you notice symptoms, so in all honesty, she could have caught in the NICU.
+They say it takes 7 to 21 days before you start to notice symptoms, so in all honesty, she could have caught in the NICU.